damianhakert/damianhakert.github.io/source/posts/2017-01-22-gitlab-8-16-released.html.md

 You can now even merge using a slash command.
 Type `/merge` and the merge request will be merged when it's ready, given you have permission to do so.

-GitLab has a large amount of slash commands, [view them all here][slash-commands].
+GitLab has a large number of slash commands, [view them all here][slash-commands].

 [slash-commands]: https://docs.gitlab.com/ee/user/project/slash_commands.html

 ## Streamlining project settings and navigation

 Here at GitLab we iterate quickly.
-So every now and then we re-visit and streamline our settings and navigation to accommodate.
+So every now and then we revisit and streamline our settings and navigation to accommodate.

 In GitLab 8.15, the project settings dropdown menu had